 Do you know that I hot glued these gingerbread houses together to save time?
 Yes!
 Hot glue!
 I wanted them to be displayed all seasons (I start decorating right after Halloween) and I have another gingerbread house that me and the kids made that they can eat after so these ones are purely just for display.
 I bought some gingerbread house kits at the grocery store and put them together with hot glue.
 That saved more of the pre-made icing for decorating with.

 This post contains affiliate links for your shopping convenience.
 Click to read my full disclosure policy.

 Shop My Kitchen:

-Just adding one little ornament to a cute little tree makes it very festive with minimal work too.
+Just adding one little ornament to a cute little decorative tree makes it very festive with minimal work too.